Single-Sample Prophet Inequalities via Greedy-Ordered Selection: Vertex Arrival in Bipartite Graphs

 In the vertex-arrival model for bipartite graphs, we assumed that the distribution of \emph{all edges} is product form, even for the edges corresponding to a single buyer.
 We emphasize that it is not clear, in general, how to extend our techniques to allow for \emph{arbitrary} correlation between edges of a single buyer.
-Indeed, since the definition of the set $A$ in \cref{AlgoBipOff} crucially assumes that the distribution of \emph{all} edges is product form, and if the edge weights for each buyer were not independent, then the equivalence between the offline and online algorithms proved in \cref{claim:equivalenceBipartite} no longer holds.
+Indeed, since the definition of the set $A$ in \Cref{AlgoBipOff} crucially assumes that the distribution of \emph{all} edges is product form, and if the edge weights for each buyer were not independent, then the equivalence between the offline and online algorithms proved in \Cref{claim:equivalenceBipartite} no longer holds.
 However, our technique extends \emph{directly} to a special type of correlation structure induced by the transversal matroid -- the one where each buyer has the \emph{same} weight for each item in its edge set.

-By extending the arguments used to show \cref{thm:bipartite}, we can establish the following guarantee for this setting: \begin{restatable}{customTheorem}{restateTransversal} For the problem of finding a maximum-weight independent set in a transversal matroid $\MM$, \cref{AlgoTransversalOn} is $8$-competitive in expectation, i.e.,
+By extending the arguments used to show \Cref{thm:bipartite}, we can establish the following guarantee for this setting: \begin{theorem} For the problem of finding a maximum-weight independent set in a transversal matroid $\MM$, \Cref{AlgoTransversalOn} is $8$-competitive in expectation, i.e., $ 8 \cdot \EXP{w(M)} \geq \EXP{\opt}$, where $\opt$ is the weight of a maximum-weight independent set in the transversal matroid $\MM.$ \end{theorem} \begin{proof} The proof follows through minor, though careful, modifications to the arguments used for \Cref{thm:bipartite}.
+We will briefly sketch the main ideas needed.

-where $\opt$ is the weight of a maximum-weight independent set in the transversal matroid $\MM.$ \end{restatable} \begin{ProofSketch} The proof follows via careful modifications to the arguments used for \cref{thm:bipartite}: we construct a version of the offline algorithm where set $A$ is a set of $2|B|$ \emph{buyer} weights (as opposed to $2|E|$ \emph{edge} weights in \cref{AlgoBipOff}).
-With this modification to the offline algorithm, the equivalence to \cref{AlgoTransversalOn} follows analogously to before.
-The remaining proofs rely largely on the same probabilistic arguments as for the matching case, which primarily depend on the independence of edge weights for \emph{different} buyers.
-We refer the reader to \cref{sec:appendix} for additional details. \end{ProofSketch}
+One can construct the equivalent offline algorithm in a similar manner as described in \Cref{AlgoBipOff}.
+In particular, we first order the set of items $I$ in the same manner as in \Cref{AlgoTransversalOn}.
+Then, we construct a set $A$ of $2|B|$ \emph{buyer} weights (as opposed to $2|E|$ \emph{edge} weights in \Cref{AlgoBipOff}) by adding two values, $a_{b,1},a_{b,2}$ drawn independently from $D_b$ for each buyer $b$ to $A$.
+Then, we iterate over the set $A$ in decreasing order, and for each value $a$ corresponding to a buyer $b$, we iterate over each edge of the buyer in the predetermined ordering on $I$, adding at most one edge, using the same decision rule as in \Cref{AlgoBipOff}.
+The equivalence between this offline algorithm and \Cref{AlgoTransversalOn} follows by the same arguments presented in \Cref{claim:equivalenceBipartite}.